BOOK AN ILC TRAINING FIELD

-Daryl’s expertise can greatly benefit coaches and players by making training more interesting with the development of skills and new activities.
+Neale’s expertise can greatly benefit coaches and players by making training more interesting with the development of skills and new activities.

-Daryl can run a training session (please give at least a weeks’ notice) to assist coaches, parents and players with the fundamentals of team training.
+Neale can run a training session (please give at least a weeks’ notice) to assist coaches, parents and players with the fundamentals of team training.

 Short one-day courses (9.00am-4.00pm) are conducted by Football Queensland within the Sunshine Coast area to help develop skill levels of players U6 to U17/18.
 Courses cost around $90.00 and are paid for by the Club.
 See ‘Club Contacts’ for an email address.

 View details, venue and dates under the ‘Coaches’ tab on Football Queensland’s website, below.